fthyll/fthyll/README.md

 - 🌱 I’m currently learning **C / #C / C++**

 - 👯 I’m looking to collaborate on [Musicium](https://github.com/Tomato6966/Musicium)

-- 👨‍💻 All of my projects are available at [prof-ao.tech](prof-ao.tech)

 - 💬 Ask me about **whatever....**